 Deborah Weinswig was appointed as a member of our Board on January 24, 2018.
 She is a Managing Director of Funding Global Retail & Technology ("FGRT"), the think tank for the Hong Kong-based Fung Group, since April 2014 where she is responsible for building the team's research capabilities and providing insights into the disruptive technologies that are reshaping today's global retail landscape.
-Prior to leading FGRT, Weinswig served as Chief Customer Officer for Profitect Inc., a predictive analytics and big data software provider.
+Prior to leading

+FGRT, Weinswig served as Chief Customer Officer for Profitect Inc., a predictive analytics and big data software provider.
 From March 2002 to October 2013, Ms. Weinswig was employed by Citigroup, Inc., most recently where she was Managing Director and Head of the Global Staples & Consumer Discretionary team at Citi Research.
 Ms. Weinswig also serves as an e-commerce expert for the International Council of Shopping Centers' Research Task Force and was a founding member of the Oracle Retail Industry Strategy Council.
-Lastly, she is a member of the Board of Directors of Kiabi (affiliated with the Auchan Group).
+Lastly, she is a member of the Board of Directors of Guess?, Inc., a Nasdaq listed company which designs, markets, distributes and licenses one of the world's leading lifestyle collections of contemporary apparel and accessories for men, women and children that reflect the American lifestyle and European fashion sensibilities, and Kiabi (affiliated with the Auchan Group).
 Ms. Weinswig is a Certified Public Accountant and holds an MBA from the University of Chicago.